top of page

 Search

-How I learned about frost dates
+How we learned about frost dates

 November.
 November is usually not the month people think about gardening.
 The gardens have been cleaned up, leaves have been raked on the beds and the garden is now resting under a thick layer of mulch.
 Our perennials have time to rest and lie dormant until the sun’s warmth tickles them awake come springtime.
 Most of the vegetable gardens are empty though and only some gardeners might still grow under hoops or in greenhouses, but for the most part we have the feeling gardening season is over.

 We gardeners do the same as our plants.
 We draw inwards, stay mostly indoors, start to prepare for Christmas and do all the things we don’t take our time for during the busy growing season.
 For some gardeners this feels like losing a part of them.
 No sowing and growing outside, not enough fresh air, no more buzzing bees and no more digging with your hands in warm, oh-so-good smelling soil.
 What now?
 You could get depressed thinking of it, but I have good news.
-For me personally gardening never ends.
+For us gardening never ends.
 You are always gardening, even when you are planning next year’s oasis (and of course there is always the indoor garden option).
-I divide the year into 4 seasons: cool season (spring), warm season (summer), cool season no.2 (fall) and planning season (winter).
+We divide the year into 4 seasons: cool season (spring), warm season (summer), cool season no.2 (fall) and planning season (winter).

 It is a practical tool, which helps you to elevate your planning, tracking and growing throughout the local growing seasons and to become a self-confident and successful gardener.
 You can find it in The Review shop and on our homepage www.mynordicgarden.ca/shop.
-I hope you find it helpful, and you enjoy using it for planning the growing season of 2024.
+We hope you find it helpful, and you enjoy using it for planning the growing season of 2024.

 Keep on gardening!